Too soon for banks to move on from crisis, scandals, Osborne and Carney say

 He added that traders should look at the big fines levied on the banks for misconduct and ask themselves whether the "extra buck on the trading floor" was worth it.

-Speaking at the conference, Carney said a welter of new rules had made banks more resilient to shocks and unlikely to need a taxpayer bailout again in future.
+Speaking at the conference, Carney said a welter of new rules have made banks more resilient to shocks and unlikely to need a taxpayer bailout again in future.

 But he sought to answer criticism from banks that new rules were rushed through, creating unnecessary complexity that is making lending to companies too burdensome.